5 Steps to Finding Groups (It’s Not as Hard as You Think)

 Why Book Groups:

-Whether it’s your local Stitch ‘N Bitch [1.
-Take note, HARdy HAR HAR readers: the first time Mary uses a curse word in an article!] chapter taking craft to sea, or a Game of Thrones reenactment group jetting to Northern Ireland, booking group travel is something that travel advisors need to consider for advisors who are looking to increase their income potential.
-(Want other ideas to boost your income, read up on charging service or consultation fees here.)
+Whether it’s your local Stitch ‘N Bitch1 chapter taking craft to sea, or a Game of Thrones reenactment group jetting to Northern Ireland, booking group travel is something that travel advisors need to consider for advisors who are looking to increase their income potential.
+(Want other ideas to boost your income, read up on HAR's archive of service fee reports and resources here.)

 Why is this?
-The average income of experienced advisors who reported selling groups was $43,128 while the average income among those who did not book groups was $39,262. (. . .
-And we have plenty more info on travel agent income right here.)
+The average income of experienced advisors who reported selling groups was $43,128 while the average income among those who did not book groups was $39,262.
+(Psst!
+We have plenty more info on travel agent income right here.)

 This comes out to a 9.8% raise—who doesn’t want nearly $4k extra per year?
 Right?
 Okay, so I know I’m preaching to the choir.
 What advisors don’t want to earn more money after all?
 But, in our 2018 income survey, only 28.8% of advisors reported that they book groups (regardless of group size).